skalinets/skalinets.github.io/_posts/2017-01-11-install-elk-windows.markdown

 {% highlight powershell %}
 nssm edit kibana-service
 {% endhighlight %}

+Another non-obvious thing is that by default Kibana (and Elasticsearch) are bound to `localhost` that prevents connections from another host.
+To fix that you need to make changes in `kibana.yml`:

+{% highlight yaml %}
+server.host: "0.0.0.0"
+{% endhighlight %}

 And that's all!
 Behind the scenes it will download zips, unpack it, run registration scripts,